jdlich/dotfiles/README.md

 	source $DOTFILES/bash/aliases
 	source $DOTFILES/bash/completion

+So, my `~/.bashrc` loads `~/Code/dotfiles/bashrc` which loads `~/Code/dotfiles/bash/{env,aliases,completion}

-Now you're free to organize to your heart's content, get it up on Github and take it with you everywhere you go.
-Woop woop.
+This allows me to have everything in its place, get it up on Github and take it with me everywhere I go.

 Using my Rake Tasks
 ===================

+*(NOTE: If your new to Rake, read [this](http://rake.rubyforge.org/files/doc/rational_rdoc.html) - and [this](http://jasonseifer.com/2010/04/06/rake-tutorial) is also good too with more resources at the bottom).*

-A Rakefile for a uPortal/tomcat project would look something like this:
+A typical Rakefile for a uPortal/tomcat project looks something like this:

 	# Rakefile
 	TOMCAT  = "apache-tomcat-6.0.29" # => path to tomcat root